eddy7896/buildsite-flow/src/integrations/postgresql/README.md

 # PostgreSQL Integration

-This directory contains the PostgreSQL database integration for BuildFlow Agency Management System, replacing the previous Supabase implementation.
+This directory contains the PostgreSQL database integration for BuildFlow Agency Management System.

 ## Overview